-Every community has unsung heroes.
-These leaders might not look, talk, and lead in ways you've come to expect, but they have the expertise and relationships needed to help communities solve today's problems while simultaneously creating tomorrow's solutions.
-These changemakers are redefining what leadership looks like in the Triangle, and United Way is walking alongside them.
+Every community has unsun heroes.
+These leaders might no look, talk, and lead in ways you've come to expect, but they have the expertise and relationships needed to help communities solve today's problems while simultaneously creating tomorrow's solutions.
+These changemakers are redefining what leadership looks like in the Triangle, and United Way is walking